hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 Do you use a captcha to keep out bots? hCaptcha protects user privacy, rewards websites, and helps companies get their data labeled.
 Help build a better web.

-hCaptcha is designed to solve the most labor intensive problem in machine learning: labeling massive amounts of data in a timely, affordable, and reliable way.

-More data generally produces better results in training machine learning models.
-The recent success of deep models has led to increasingly large datasets, almost always with some human review.
-However, creating large human-reviewed datasets via Mechanical Turk, Figure Eight, etc. is both slow and expensive.

-hCaptcha allows websites to make money serving this demand while blocking bots and other forms of abuse.

 **NOTE:** This is a community-developed plugin.
 All integrations were submitted by developers who didn't want to wait for a particular plugin to add native hCaptcha support.

 If you see an integration that doesn't work, or one that's missing, please open a pull request: